 - Data inconsistencies

 - Blockers and gaps in business logic

 - Functionality and workflow overlaps (if you are integrating two different systems)

 - Good-to-have customizations and extensions your teams may need

-Remember: once the short-term integration work is complete you can direct your IT teams to work on core business projects, while the integration consultants continue migrating the other candidates and work on extra customizations and maintenance tasks.
+Remember: once the short-term integration work is complete, you can direct your IT teams to work on core business projects.
+In contrast, the integration consultants continue migrating the other candidates and work on extra customizations and maintenance tasks.

 4. Train Your Teams

 In many cases, the target company may have had different processes than you did.
 This means that not everyone will be up-to-speed on the standard workflows you have now implemented.

 Returning to our example, the target company relied on a different software development life cycle (SDLC) and wasn’t using Scrum as heavily as the parent company.
 As part of our integration services, we helped them with team training and onboarding:

 - Developed supporting documentation and how-tos in Confluence